 If you need to travel on vacation or for work, you should board the dog so it will not be lonely.
-Portuguese Water Dogs typically live between twelve and fifteen years.
+PWD's typically live between twelve and fifteen years.

 While most Portuguese Water Dogs are black, some are white or a mix of both.
 Their hair is curly or wavy and similar to that of the standard poodle.

 Now I'd like to hear from you.